Justinian I: Legislative activities

 Family legislation also revealed a greater concern for the interests of children.
 This was particularly so with respect to children born out of wedlock.
 The law under Justinian also reveals a striking interest in child neglect issues.
 Justinian protected the rights of children whose parents remarried and produced more offspring, or who simply separated and abandoned their offspring, forcing them to beg.

+Justinian also improved the rights of slaves.
+Slaves were given the right to plead personally for their freedom, and a master killing his slave would be classified as murder.
+Justinian acknowledged that slavery was an unnatural state of human existence and not a feature of natural law.
+The Justinian law retained the principle that a slave was an item of property, but it did not state that a slave was devoid of personhood.

+He made laws against male homosexual acts, claiming they “cause earthquakes and famine” and arguing that they were a form of “atheism.”
+He enacted the law retrospectively, and a person could be convicted on the testimony of a single witness.
+Those convicted had their genitals cut off and were paraded through the streets.

-He passed legislations directed against the Christian "heretics", pagans, Jews and Samaritans, forbidding them from holding public office, destroying their places of worship and restricting the ownership of property.
+Furthermore he passed legislation directed against philosophers, astrologers, heretics, pagans, Manicheans, Jews and Samaritans, forbidding them from holding public office, destroying their places of worship and restricting the ownership of property.

 Justinian discontinued the regular appointment of Consuls in 541.
+Also, he was the first emperor to claim in a law that, by God’s authority, he was the incarnation of the law and therefore above it.